 1. CSR and Private Key Generation

-file (private key) must be performed on your server, specifically the neoCatalog server.
+The generation of the .key file (private key) must be performed on your server, specifically the neoCatalog server.
 This process creates both the Certificate Signing Request (CSR) and the private key, which is required by GoDaddy to issue the SSL certificate.

 Step-by-Step Instructions